The Best of Times (2002 film): Production

-The international exposure of Chang Tso-chi's earlier works has helped him acquire much-needed investment and explore overseas markets.
-His third feature film, The Best of Times, was completed with founding from the Japanese broadcasting corporation NHK and attracted the attention of French and Spanish film distributors when it was showing at the Venice Film Festival.
-"It's definitely not enough for Taiwan-made movies to rely solely on the local market."
-Chang noted in an interview.
+The international exposure of Chang Tso-chi's earlier works helped him acquire investment and explore overseas markets.
+His third feature film, The Best of Times, was completed with funding from the Japanese broadcasting corporation NHK and attracted the attention of French and Spanish film distributors when shown at the Venice Film Festival.
+"It's definitely not enough for Taiwan-made movies to rely solely on the local market", Chang noted in an interview.
 "To survive, I need to strive for the support of foreign investors."

-Reception and Reviews
+Reception

-Chicago Reader film critic, Shelly Kraicer, in her review of The Best of Times, praised Chang Tso-chi as “the poet of Taiwan’s second generation of filmmakers, a loosely defined group who followed new-wave masters such as Hou Hsiao-hsien and Edward Yang.”
-She further described that Chang Tso-chi’s third feature film, The Best of Times, is “more visionary experiments than narrative exercises.
-Here [in The Best of Times] he [Chang Tso-chi] envelopes each scene in a gorgeous half-lit glow, immersing Wei and Jie in virtual water—like fish in an aquarium, one of the film’s recurring motifs.”
+Chicago Reader film critic, Shelly Kraicer, in her review of the film, praised Chang Tso-chi as "the poet of Taiwan’s second generation of filmmakers, a loosely defined group who followed new-wave masters such as Hou Hsiao-hsien and Edward Yang."
+She further described The Best of Times as "more visionary experiments than narrative exercises.
+Here he [Chang Tso-chi] envelops each scene in a gorgeous half-lit glow, immersing Wei and Jie in virtual water—like fish in an aquarium, one of the film’s recurring motifs.”

-In his overview of the 38th Annual Chicago International Film Festival, Chicago Tribune cultural critic, Patrick Z. McGavin, drew an analogy between The Best of Times’s plot of the studied, restrained one in conflict with the brash and romantic outlaw and Mean Streets, and observed that, through director Chang Tso-chi’s social observation, “tangled emotions and complex feelings endow the movie [The Best of Times] with a poetic beauty.”
+In his overview of the 38th Annual Chicago International Film Festival, Chicago Tribune cultural critic, Patrick Z. McGavin, drew an analogy between The Best of Times’s plot of a studied, restrained character in conflict with a brash and romantic outlaw and the plot of Mean Streets, and observed that, through director Tso-chi’s social observation, "tangled emotions and complex feelings endow the movie with a poetic beauty."

-Time Out New York writer TCh applauds The Best of Times for “boast[ing] a most original ending.”
-TCh describes The Best of Times as “a fine film, gorgeously photographed by Chang Yi-Min in a sumptuous palette of blues, greens and reds.”
-Putting the conventional scenario aside, every moment of The Best of Times “hangs balanced between the promise and uncertainty of youthful experience.”
+Time Out New York writer TCh applauded The Best of Times for "boast[ing] a most original ending."
+TCh also described The Best of Times as "a fine film, gorgeously photographed by Chang Yi-Min in a sumptuous palette of blues, greens and reds."
+Putting the conventional scenario aside, TCh noted that every moment of the film "hangs balanced between the promise and uncertainty of youthful experience."

-Music / Soundtrack
+Soundtrack

-In addition to a curated selection of new American folk music by Louis Armstrong, Teddy Thompson, Ed Harcourt, Doves, Starfall Orb, Raining Pleasure, and Turin Brakes, Chang Tso-chi works with long-time partner, emerging songwriter, Chang Yi (張藝), for the soundtrack of The Best of Times.
-Chang Yi wrote four songs for this film: Youth (青春), Rainbow Rain (七彩的雨), I Am a Fish (我是魚), and The Best of Times (美麗時光).
-The soundtrack also includes a brand new guitar remix, played by Chang Yi, of Lin Hui Ping's 1991 classic song, Station.
+In addition to a curated selection of Western music by Louis Armstrong, Teddy Thompson, Ed Harcourt, Doves, Starfall Orb, Raining Pleasure, and Turin Brakes (among others), Chang Tso-chi worked with long-time creative partner Chang Yi (張藝), for the soundtrack of The Best of Times.
+Chang Yi wrote four songs for this film: "Youth" (青春), "Rainbow Rain" (七彩的雨), "I Am a Fish" (我是魚), and "The Best of Times" (美麗時光).
+The soundtrack also included a brand new guitar remix, performed by Chang Yi, of Lin Hui-ping's 1991 song, "Station".